ELECTRONIC PARKING BRAKE

 Manually releasing the electronic parking brake

-Press switch 1 without pressing the pedals to switch the ignition on.
-Press the brake pedal then press switch 3: indicator light 2 on the switch and indicator light } displayed on the instrument panel go out.
+Press switch 1 without pressing the pedals or turning the key 2 to position “ON” 2 to switch on the ignition.
+Press the brake pedal then press switch 4: indicator light 3 on the switch and indicator light } displayed on the instrument panel go out.

 Before leaving the vehicle, check that the electronic parking brake is fully applied.
-Warning light 2 on switch 3 and warning light } on the instrument panel illuminate to show that the parking brake is applied but switch off when the doors are locked.
+Warning light 3 on switch 4 and warning light } on the instrument panel light up to show that the parking brake is applied but go out when the doors are locked.

-To park, without applying the electronic parking brake (if there is a risk of freezing, for example):
+To park the vehicle without applying the electronic parking brake (if there is a risk of freezing, for example):

-- stop the engine by pressing the engine Start/Stop button 1;
+- switch off the engine by pressing the engine start/stop button 1 or by turning the ignition key 2;

 For safety reasons, automatic release is deactivated when the driver’s door is open or not shut properly and the engine is running (in order to prevent the vehicle from moving without the driver).
 The “Release Parking Brake Manually” message appears on the instrument panel when the driver depresses the accelerator.

-If the message “WARNING: Electric System” or “Check battery” is displayed, you must immobilise the vehicle by pulling the switch 3 for approximately 10 seconds.
-If the slope and the conditions require it, chock the wheels of the vehicle.
+If the message “WARNING: Electric System” or “Check battery” or “WARNING: Braking System” is displayed, you must immobilise the vehicle by selecting first gear (on a manual gearbox) or position P (on an automatic gearbox) or by pulling the switch 4 for approximately 10 seconds.
+If the conditions and the slope require it, chock the wheels of the vehicle.

 Risk of loss of immobilisation of the vehicle.